CambridgeNuclear/SCONE/docs/User Manual.rst

   in different materials, or uniformly across all materials.

   - shape: (x y z) array of integers, stating the numbers of x, y and z elements of the field.
-For a 2D field, one of the entries has to be 0
+For a 2D field, the z entry has to be 0.
   - pitch: (x y z) array with the x, y and z field pitches.
 In a 2D field, the value entered in the third dimension is not used. [cm]
   - origin (*optional*, default = (0.0 0.0 0.0)): (x y z) array with the